kjarrio/awesome-portable-app-collections/README.md

 ### Miscellaneous

 * [Wikipedia - List of portable software](https://en.wikipedia.org/wiki/List_of_portable_software) <br>
-  *For the purposes of this list, a portable application is software that can be used from portable storage devices such as USB flash drives, digital audio players, PDAs or external hard drives.
+  **According to WikiPedia the definition of a Portable Application is:**<br>
+  *A portable application is software that can be used from portable storage devices such as USB flash drives, digital audio players, PDAs or external hard drives.
 To be considered for inclusion, an application must be executable on multiple computers from removable storage without installation, and without writing settings or data onto a computer's non-removable storage.
 This includes modified portable versions of non-portable applications.*

 * [StartKey](https://www.gtricks.com/general/microsoft-startkey-windows-on-a-usb/) <br>
   *Microsoft’s plan is to provide a complete suite of tools for consumers and developers to help push the portable computing paradigm into the mainstream.
 In addition to USB flash drives, StartKey technology could work on other flash memory types like SD cards, or any other new storage format of the week.
 An SDK will be provided to developers so they can enable their own applications to plug into the platform and go portable.*